Battery packs, EV chargers and portfolio resilience. Our interview with BorgWarner’s top management

 How’s the battery pack design managed within the factory?

 When you see the design, it’s really like a Lego block.
-Blade cells are different, modules have the same size.
+Blade cells are standard and base, modules have the same size.
 Modules will be assembled in a single line, then we’ll have different options for the flat or the cube pack.
 The factory will be very efficient in our view.

 How’s the agreement with Findreams arranged?

 We’ve got a licensing agreement with Findreams to purchase their cells.
 Then, we’re designing our own battery packs according to the cell specifications.
-The license is referred to Europe and the U.S., mainly outside China.
+The license is for Europe and the U.S., so outside China.
 We both want to grow in this market.
 We want to sell more battery packs; they want to sell more cells.
 It’s a good and complementary partnership.

 Switching to charging systems, what has BorgWarner introduced at IAA?
 What are the major technical points?

 We’ve launched our new 360kW integrated charger, a new proposal to the market.
 What’s great about it is that we have a very high-power offering, as well as a complete set of features we feel customers need.
-It’s got cable management, color display screen.
-We can supply depots, en-route charging for highway charging.
+It’s got cable management, and a color display screen.
+We can supply depots, and en-route charging for highway charging.
 We can have a variable number of power supplies inside, from 120kW to 360kW.
-The price scales depend on how much power you need.
+The price scales depending on how much power you need.

 Megawatt chargers?
 Not yet, but tests are ongoing